 Serving suggestions

-- I love this Mexican salsa on hummus, I know it is a total mix of cuisines, but it is delicious.
+- I love them with hummus.
+It is a total mix of cuisines, but it is delicious.
 I make my hummus at home, but you can use store-bought hummus.
-You just serve the hummus in a bowl and finish it with this salsa and chips or pita chips on the side.
+You serve the hummus in a bowl and finish it with this salsa and chips or pita chips on the side.

 - Hummus toast.
-Spread some hummus to a piece of toast, and then add a spoonful of prepared chiles serranos.
+Spread some hummus on toast, then add a spoonful of prepared chiles serranos.

-- Eat them over white or brown rice or any other grain that needs a flavor boost, obviously, on tacos.
-This is a very common salsa for carne asada tacos (grilled meat tacos).
+- This is a very common salsa for carne asada tacos (grilled meat tacos).

 - The vegan version of these tacos is the mushroom tacos, add the chiles toreados to them, and they will be extra delicious.